MINDFULNESS CREATES HAPPINESS - INTRO

 How often I hear people say, "I just can't seem to stop thinking about it!
 My mind won't shut off!"

-We essentially narrate the world as we are seeing it to bring it into a frame of reference and give every moment context in a way that is consistent with our underlying beliefs as to how the world “should be.”
+We essentially narrate the world as we are experiencing it to bring it into a frame of reference.
+In this way, we give every moment context in a way that is consistent with our underlying beliefs, derived from past experiences, as to how the world “should be.”
 When the outside world is inconsistent with our beliefs of how things “should be” this creates suffering.
+This creates discordance in our energy - frequency - vibration (we are all a vibratory field of energy) and we feel the disconnect from our core self, the immaterial, infinite, consciousness animating the body we reside in.

 So moving beyond suffering involves becoming mindful of it.
 But, oh how much energy we exhaust in trying to ignore it!